ukpratik/adrenalin_attendence_worker/README.md

+## Adrenalin Attendence Worker
+### Auto Sign In and Signout
 Hello, this is Light Yagami, username 'MX_WrdXX', creator of this script.

 For the Employee Peace,
 This script has been created to get rid of daily signin and signout shit for attendence at Adrenalin.

-This script can be used by any employee who is the member of group "XX-Employees_Underground-XX" (Short - XEUX)
+This script can be used by any employee who is the member of group "XX-Employees_Underground-XX" (Short - XEUX)<br/>

-Adrenalin Attendence Auto Sign In and Signout

 ### Rules of XEUX:
 > Due to conern of confidentiality, the information about this group should be shared to trusted HOMO SAPIENS only.